2022: 12 Days in South Africa

 A real experience in Africa sparks not just all five senses, but also imagination and emotions quite unlike any other place you’ll experience.
 Nature has been more than generous to this place, visible as much in its landscape, as in its wildlife at every turn.
 History has been tumultuous to say the least, emerging in recent years as a world leader in social progress and tolerance.
 Local South Africans have been rebuilding a country to be proud of, while creating museums and monuments to ensure the past won’t be forgotten.

-Our 12-day experience through South Africa guarantees to showcase this country in all its glory.
+Our 11-day experience through South Africa guarantees to showcase this country in all its glory.
 From the cosmopolitan, postcard-perfect city of Cape Town, to the expansive country estates of the Winelands, to the world famous safaris of Kruger park, before finishing in the big, busy metropolis of Johannesburg.

 Cape Town is one of the great cosmopolitan coastal cities of the world, fringed by gorgeous beaches, with the imposing Table Mountain as its focal point.
 The streets are full of a wide variety of languages and colors, making up a local culture that is as varied as It fascinating to be a part of.
 We spend our first 4 nights here because there is so much to do!
 Head to the local gay beaches, up to the top of table mountain, into the water with great white sharks, out to famous Robben Island, to the penguin colonies and more!
 It's a city that is jam-packed with fun activities.
-Our first night's dinner is in the home of a local family in the Bo-kaap neighborhood who welcome us with a 3-course meal to start the trip off right!
+Our second night's dinner is in the home of a local family in the Bo-kaap neighborhood who welcome us with a 3-course meal to start the trip off right!

 This 19,000 square kilometre (7,000 square mile) national park in South Africa’s Northeast region is one of the world’s most famous places for a safari – and that’s exactly what we’re here for!
 There’s no shortage of lions, rhinos, giraffes, zebras, springbok, cheetahs, elephants, hippos, and leopards here, and our mission is to find them.
 We fly from Cape Town to Kruger then take a short drive through the park to our beautiful hotel.
 The next day we wake up to a full day of game driving in the world-renowned Kruger National Park - a day you will never forget.
 Exploring the pristine wilderness in an open safari vehicle with a highly experienced ranger, who will ensure optimal game viewing with his in-depth knowledge of the African bush.
 As you search for the Big Five, keep an eye out for the many other smaller creatures that live in this reserve, including over 500 bird and over 100 reptile species.